 The service had assurance systems and performance issues were escalated through clear structures and processes.
 There were processes to manage most current and future performance which were reviewed and improved through a programme of clinical and internal audit.
 Leaders monitored quality, operational and financial processes and had systems to identify where action should be taken.
-However, the fractured neck of femur pathway was an exception.
-There was an expectation that the redevelopment of the theatres which began in 2018 and was expected to reach completion in 2023, would resolve the poor outcomes for patients on this pathway.
-We did not see evidence of shorter-term improvements to theatres that could have improved performance.

 There were arrangements for identifying, recording and managing risks, issues and mitigating actions.
 There was alignment between recorded risks and what staff said was 'on their worry list'.
-The risk register reflected the fractured neck of femur pathways was one of the trusts highest risks, this risk was reviewed regularly and had oversight from the board of directors.
-Plans to improve patient safety and patient outcomes were high on the agenda for senior staff and the frustrations about delays to theatre for patients on a fractured neck of femur pathways were discussed frequently and regularly escalated to the executive board.
+Plans to improve patient safety and patient outcomes were high on the agenda for senior staff.